 Basically, any of the more optimized shooters will play really nicely on this system.
 Something a bit more demanding, like Battlefield 1, you’ll need to drop the graphics too high to get to that 60 FPS zone.
 But in general, any of the current titles will play nicely on the 1050 Ti, it’s the best value GPU for gaming laptops right now.
 If you’re editing videos, this is still a great choice, especially because there are two drives in there.
 But if you’re doing color accurate work, I would totally plug up an external monitor.
 There is some thermal throttling if you push the device on benchmarks for long enough, but I never noticed it in any games.
 Even after hours of playing so you should be good.

 Okay, so with the Lenovo legion Y520, you’re getting a device with a lot of plastic materials, but with the good build quality.
 You’re getting a decent IPS screen, bright but weak color gamut.
 The keyboard is good trackpad is good but the buttons on the trackpad are not so good.
 Inside, the kaby lake CPU options and the 1050 Ti deliver awesome performance for the dollar.
 Cooling is done reasonably well.
 The RAM and the storage are all easy to access for future upgrades.
 The battery is a little light; we’re looking at around four hours of average use.
 So this laptop there’s not much I dislike about it.
 For this price point, it’s really good.
-The one advantage, it’s the best budget gaming laptop and I’d say the Lenovo has over other competitors at this price point, is that they often have pretty good sales.
+The one advantage, it’s one of the best budget gaming laptops and I’d say the Lenovo has over other competitors at this price point, is that they often have pretty good sales.

 - Flawless performance.

 - It’s the best budget gaming laptop that delivers some awesome features and specs.

 - Great design as you can see in the picture.

 - Attractive keyboard with smooth buttons and back-lighting.

 - Supports USB 2.0, USB 3.0, USB type C and SD card.